The Every Other Saturday Boatbuilding Class

 Tuition:

-$550 (U.S.) per student for six months.
-One half is to be paid when registering, and the balance payable on the first day of class.
+Tuition is $300 per student for six months.
+One half is to be paid upon registration, and the balance payable on the first day of class.
 Students with timely and steady attendance may ask to repeat the class.

 Tool needs: